Average of Tensile Strength before and after Ironing Solution

 Variables Used

-Mean Shell Diameter after Ironing - (Measured in Meter) - Mean Shell Diameter after Ironing is the mean taken of inner and outer diameter.
+Mean Shell Diameter after Ironing - (Measured in Meter) - Mean Shell Diameter after Ironing is the average diameter of the formed metal part after it has undergone shaping processes like ironing.

-Shell Thickness Shell after Ironing - (Measured in Meter) - Shell Thickness Shell after Ironing refers to the final thickness of the metal shell or cup after it has undergone the ironing process.
+Shell Thickness after Ironing - (Measured in Meter) - Shell Thickness after Ironing is the final thickness of the metal shell or cup after it has undergone the ironing process.

-Shell Thickness before Ironing - (Measured in Meter) - Shell Thickness before Ironing is defined as the thickness of shell walls before ironing and after drawing.
+Shell Thickness before Ironing - (Measured in Meter) - Shell Thickness before Ironing is defined as initial thickness of the metal shell or wall of a cylindrical workpiece before it undergoes the ironing process.

 STEP 1: Convert Input(s) to Base Unit